wyrde/wyrde-comfyui-workflows/basics/README.md

 * It's generally a good idea to put the author's name/handle as a directory/folder, then the node(s) inside it.
   * This can cause an warning when comfy loads the folder but it is harmless.
   * an alternative is to keep the folders outside of comfy, and copy over the particular files.
+  * this may seem annoying at first, but one time spent trying to remember where a custom node came from makes it worth it. (:
 * some nodes come as "suites" which will include their own directory, drop the whole thing inside custom_nodes
   * if nodes come in a folder with an `__init__.py` file, the whole thing can be put in `custom_nodes` with no errors
     * well, there might still be errors (: